 Astrid has over 6 years of performing dance experience in her own country and has gain valuable teaching experience, which includes an apprenticeship with Marie-Louise as a teaching assistant, other teaching assistant positions, teacher cover and as a main teacher in various dance schools in the UK since 2016.
 Astrid believes that the learning process must be achieved by the creation of the right atmosphere, memories and feelings.
 This is made by finding a balance between enjoyment and technique whilst students are being encouraged to be part of a family where every member loves dance just like them!

 Astrid will be teaching our Saturday classes, our Tiny Stars dance classes, and our adult dance fusion fitness class and bellydancing in Cirencester and Stroud.

 Claire is the Head Coach at Cotswold Gymnastics Club.
-Claire joins the club to teach our gymnastic dance classes on a Tuesday at Cirencester Primary School.
+Claire joins the club to teach our gymnastic classes on a Tuesday at Cirencester Primary School.

 Jessica is the Assistant Head Coach at Cotswold Gymnastics Club.
-Jessica joins the club to teach our gymnastic dance classes on a Tuesday at Cirencester Primary School.
+Jessica joins the club to teach our gymnastic classes on a Tuesday at Cirencester Primary School.